-2.3 New and amended IERSs in issue but not yet effective and not early adopted (continued)
+2.3 New and amended IFRSs in issue but not yet effective and not early adopted (continued)

-New and revised IFRSs Effective for annual periods beginning on or after Amendments to IFRS 3 - Reference to the Conceptual Framework 1 January, 2022 The amendments update IFRS 3 so that it refers to the 2018 Conceptual Framework instead of the 1989 Framework.
-They also add to IFRS 3 a requirement that, for obligations within the scope of IAS 37, an acquirer applies IAS 37 to determine whether at the acquisition date a present obligation exists as a result of past events.
-For a levy that would be within the scope of IFRIC 21 Levies, the acquirer applies IFRIC 21 to determine whether the obligating event that gives rise to a liability to pay the levy has occurred by the acquisition date.
-Finally, the amendments add an explicit statement that an acquirer does not recognise contingent assets acquired in a business combination.
-The amendments are effective for business combinations for which the date of acquisition is on or after the beginning of the first annual period beginning on or after 1 January 2022.
-Early application is permitted if an entity also applies all other updated references (published together with the updated Conceptual Framework) at the same time or earlier.
-Amendments to IAS 16 - Property, Plant and Equipment-Proceeds before Intended Use 1 January, 2022.Early application permitted.
-The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced before that asset is available for use, i.e. proceeds while bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
-Consequently, an entity recognises such sales proceeds and related costs in profit or loss.
-The entity measures the cost of those items in accordance with IAS 2 Inventories.
-The amendments also clarify the meaning of 'testing whether an asset is functioning properly'.
-IAS 16 now specifies this as assessing whether the technical and physical performance of the asset is such that it is capable of being used in the production or supply of goods or services, for rental to others, or for administrative purposes.
+Amendments to IAS 16 - Property, Plant and Equipment-Proceeds before Intended Use (continued)

 If not presented separately in the statement of comprehensive income, the financial statements shall disclose the amounts of proceeds and cost included in profit or loss that relate to items produced that are not an output of the entity's ordinary activities, and which line item(s) in the statement of comprehensive income include(s) such proceeds and cost.

 The amendments are applied retrospectively, but only to items of property, plant and equipment that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management on or after the beginning of the earliest period presented in the financial statements in which the entity first applies the amendments.

 The entity shall recognise the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of that earliest period presented.

-Amendments to IAS 37 - Onerous Contracts-Cost of Fulfilling a Contract 1 January, 2022.
-Early application permitted.
+Amendments to IAS 37 - Onerous Contracts-Cost of Fulfilling a Contract

 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
 Costs that relate directly to a contract consist of both the incremental costs of fulfilling that contract (examples would be direct labour or materials) and an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract).

 The amendments apply to contracts for which the entity has not yet fulfilled all its obligations at the beginning of the annual reporting period in which the entity first applies the amendments.
 Comparatives are not restated.

 Instead, the entity shall recognise the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings or other component of equity, as appropriate, at the date of initial application.

-ew and revised IFRSs

-Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IA
+Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16)

-The amendments address issues that might affect financial reporti an interest rate benchmark, including the effects of changes to co relationships arising from the replacement of an interest rate benchma rate.
-The amendments provide practical relief from certain requirement and IFRS 16 relating to: - changes in the basis for determining contract financial liabilities and lease liabilities; and - hedge accounting.
+The amendments address issues that might affect financial reporting as a result of the reform of an interest rate benchmark, including the effects of changes to contractual cash flows or hedging relationships arising from the replacement of an interest rate benchmark with an alternative benchmark rate.
+The amendments provide practical relief from certain requirements in IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 relating to: - changes in the basis for determining contractual cash flows of financial assets, financial liabilities and lease liabilities; and - hedge accounting.